-- g) Development adjacent to valleyland and watercourse features may be required to be supported by detailed slope stability, stream erosion and/or flooding studies, where appropriate.
-The studies and resulting limits of the hazardous lands shall be to the satisfaction of the City and Conservation Halton. - h) As part of the development approval process, the zoning of hazardous lands to an appropriate open space zoning category shall generally be required. - i) Watercourses and valleylands should be left in their natural state.
+- appropriate, provided the hazardous lands and/or hazardous sites are addressed appropriately in accordance with the policies in this section. - j) Watercourses and valleylands should be left in their natural state.
 The City may consider proposals to construct new watercourses, provided natural channel design is used and if such proposals are approved by the regulatory agencies.
-The enclosure of open watercourses is not permitted, unless supported by a sub-watershed study. - j) Wherever feasible, watercourses that have been enclosed should be restored as an open watercourse. - k) It is recognized that the use of watercourses for agricultural land drainage is a normal farm practice. - I) The review of fisheries and fish habitat is subject to the authority of the Federal Government. - m) The City will encourage the planting and reforestation of creek blocks, streams and valleylands, and their buffer areas where appropriate using native and non-invasive species, so as to reduce flooding and erosion, maintain stream banks and slope stability and provide suitable fish habitat. - n) The City will encourage the protection and enhancement of watercourses and headwater areas as an integral component for maintaining natural hydrological processes within a watershed, and promote their integration with the Natural Heritage System. - o) The City shall consider potential impacts of climate change that may increase the risk associated with natural hazards. - p) Development shall generally be directed to areas outside of lands that are unsafe for development due to the presence of hazardous forest types for wildland fire.
+The enclosure of open watercourses is not permitted, unless supported by a sub-watershed study. - k) Wherever feasible, watercourses that have been enclosed should be restored as an open watercourse. - I) It is recognized that the use of watercourses for agricultural land drainage is a normal farm practice. - m) The review of fisheries and fish habitat is subject to the authority of the Federal Government, and the review of Conservation Halton. - n) The City will encourage the planting and reforestation of creek blocks, streams and valleylands, and their buffer areas where appropriate using native and non-invasive species, so as to reduce flooding and erosion, maintain stream banks and slope stability and provide suitable fish habitat. - o) The City will encourage the protection and enhancement of watercourses and headwater areas as an integral component for maintaining natural hydrological processes within a watershed, and promote their integration with the Natural Heritage System. - p) The City will consider potential impacts of climate change that could increase the risk associated with natural hazards, in conjunction with Conservation Halton. - q) Development shall generally be directed to areas outside of lands that are unsafe for development due to the presence of hazardous forest types for wildland fire.
 Development may however, be permitted on lands with hazardous forest types for wildland fire where the risk is mitigated in accordance with wildland fire assessment and mitigation standards.